WeirdMidas/Libperfmgr/README.md

 # Explanation of each "Compatibility Stage":
 - Unadapted and Adapted: Specifically for SOCs that came with Matt Yang's Perfd-opt.
 Those that have not been adapted to be "improved" for today's consumption and efficiency will be flagged with this.
-- Initial: Does not have complete optimizations, is still in EXTREMELY EXPERIMENTAL phases!
-Needs extra feedback.
-- Complete: In the profiles section, optimizations are complete, allowing the user to use the adjustments as they see fit.
-- Initial + Extra: It is still in the testing phase but contains extra optimizations like Perfboost.
-- Complete + Extra: In addition to the complete traditional optimizations, it comes with perfboost optimization.
-To ensure better response and agility.
-- Specialized: Fully optimized, a SOC containing this indication is said to be fully optimized for maximum possible energy savings, compatibility and performance.
-SOCs with the specialized tag have "boost", which is signaled in some SOCs (which is basically the boost frequency for immediate performance situations such as opening apps, etc.)
+- Initial: Basically SOCs that have initial compatibility and basic optimizations are in an initial optimization state and may not have their profiles correctly allocated.
+- Complete: With all optimizations complete.
+At least, among the profiles, there is consistency in the adjustments and greatly improved performance.

+Additional:
+- Extra: For SOCs that come with perfboost adjustments.
+It is an additional.
+- Boost Fun: This is an additional perfboost, which is the "boost function", which, in this case: is a frequency boost for situations where the SOC needs immediate performance (such as opening apps) and this is normally found in SOCs with frequencies a little lower than the initial one.
+- Specialized: Fully optimized, both in profiles and in perfboost.
+SOCs with this level of optimization are considered at their peak of economy, performance, longevity and compatibility, perhaps reaching their maximum.

 # Features
 - Cleanup script, which applies these cleanups every 7-15 days: